Why Your Online Content Needs Both Social and Search Optimization

 3. Convert: How will the optimized content object persuade the reader to take the next step?
 Each content object can play a role in guiding the reader from one stage to the next in a brand and customer relationship.
 From awareness to purchase to advocacy, conversions are happening at each stage — whether it’s sharing socially, subscribing to a newsletter, downloading a white paper, signing up for a webinar, filling out an inquiry form, or making a referral.

 Within your content plan, think about how you can make these actions easy and intentional for the target customer.
 An optimized content plan means being accountable to discovery, how it’s best consumed and what messages will inspire action.

 Remember, content is the reason search began in the first place.
-Ensure your team takes an integrated approach to incorporating search and social media with your content marketing programs — and that both your internal team and agency are accountable for attraction, engagement and conversion.
-With that focus on accountability, the investment you make in high quality, optimized and socialized content will pay returns over and over.
+Ensure your team takes an integrated approach to incorporating search and social media with your content marketing programs — and that both your internal team and agency are accountable for attraction, engagement, and conversion.
+With that focus on accountability, the investment you make in high-quality, optimized and socialized content will pay returns over and over.

-This article originally appeared in Chief Content Officer. (http://contentmarketinginstitute.com/2014/06/online-content-social-search-optimization/)
+This article originally appeared in Chief Content Officer. (https://contentmarketinginstitute.com/2014/06/online-content-social-search-optimization/)